mikessh/migmap/README.md

-d.del.5          | Number of nucleotides deleted from D segment 5' end or *-1* if D segment is not defined d.del.3          | Number of nucleotides deleted from D segment 3' end or *-1* if D segment is not defined j.del            | Number of nucleotides deleted from J segment 5' end or *-1* if J segment is not defined has.cdr3         | *true* if CDR3 region is present (both V segment conserved residue is present) in.frame         | *true* if receptor has no frameshifts no.stop          | *true* if receptor contains no stop codons complete         | *true* if CDR3 region is fully defined (both V and J conserved residues are present) canonical        | *true* if CDR3 region starts with C residue and ends with F/W residue
+d.del.5          | Number of nucleotides deleted from D segment 5' end or *-1* if D segment is not defined d.del.3          | Number of nucleotides deleted from D segment 3' end or *-1* if D segment is not defined j.del            | Number of nucleotides deleted from J segment 5' end or *-1* if J segment is not defined pol.v            | Position of last nucleotide of V segment's P segment or *-1* if P segment was not found pol.d.5          | Position of first nucleotide of D segment's 5' P segment or *-1* if P segment was not found3 pol.d.3          | Position of last nucleotide of D segment's 3' P segment or *-1* if P segment was not found pol.j            | Position of first nucleotide of J segment's P segment or *-1* if P segment was not found has.cdr3         | *true* if CDR3 region is present (both V segment conserved residue is present) in.frame         | *true* if receptor has no frameshifts no.stop          | *true* if receptor contains no stop codons complete         | *true* if CDR3 region is fully defined (both V and J conserved residues are present) canonical        | *true* if CDR3 region starts with C residue and ends with F/W residue

+Note that all coordinates are 0-based.

 In case the ``--details ...`` option is specified, corresponding columns will be added to output.
 E.g. ``--details cdr1nt,contigaa`` will add CDR1 nucleotide sequence and translated complete receptor sequence to the table.